karel-brinda/samsift/README.rst

         samsift -i tests/test.bam -c 'ab=1.0*sum(QUALa)/len(QUALa)'

-**Errors.** If an error appears during evalution of an expression or execution a code (e.g., when trying to access an undefined tag), SAMsift will either stop (`-m strict` which is the default option), or continue: `-m nonstop-keep` ensures that the alignment causing the error will be printed, whereas `-m nonstop-remove` leads to omitting such an alignment.
+**Errors.** If an error occurs during an evalution of an expression or an execution of a code (e.g., due to accessing an undefined tag), then SAMsift behaviour depends on the specified mode (`-m`).
+With the strict mode (`-m strict`, default), SAMsift will immediately interrupt the computation and report an error.
+With the `-m nonstop-keep` option, SAMsift will continue processing the alignments while keeping the error-causing alignments in the output.
+With the `-m nonstop-remove` option, all error-causing alignments are skipped and ommited from the output.

 Similar programs